Next.js App Router: The 8 Concepts You Actually Need

 FAQ

-- Do I need to learn React Server Components separately?: RSC is the foundation of App Router — learning App Router is learning RSC.
-You do not need a separate RSC tutorial.
+• Do I need to learn React Server Components separately?: No. RSC is the foundation App Router is built on, so learning App Router is learning RSC.
+A separate RSC tutorial is not required.